 The vertex appears as a larger box, which we can now click and drag into a more precise position.

-We can now right-click and choose Save Changes, or we can use the keyboard shortcut of Ctrl-Enter, or in the Record pane, which has been opened automatically, we can press the Update Record button.
+We can now right-click and choose Save Changes, or we can use the keyboard shortcut of Ctrl-Enter, or in the Info pane, which has been opened automatically, we can press the Update Record button.

 We press Ctrl-Enter.

 The vertex moves to the new position.
 It is shown with a surrounding box, to make it easier to pick out against a busy background.
-The area is still picked for display in the Record pane, so vertices and boundaries are highlighted in blue / white picked color.
+The area is still picked for display in the Info pane, so vertices and boundaries are highlighted in blue / white picked color.

 To eliminate that picked status, we can simply press Esc or Alt-click anywhere outside the area.

 It is, of course, striving after a false sense of accuracy to try to digitize to Google imagery give or take a half-meter or a foot and a half.
 But if we have quality aerial photography we can get remarkably precise imagery that can be digitized to good accuracy by zooming in when clicking to create vertices.